 The primary goal of the MO-HOPE Project is to create system level changes that will result in fewer opioid overdose deaths.
 A key component of that effort is to offer those who are at highest risk of experiencing or encountering an opioid overdose with the tools and knowledge to act.

 MO-HOPE currently offers a number of different overdose education and response trainings, including trainings focused on responding to an overdose, teaching a client or patient about naloxone, and training others to conduct MO-HOPE trainings.

 ♦ MO-HOPE has recently developed an online training, consisting of a series of videos to train people to use naloxone (Narcan) and have overdose education and naloxone distribution conversations with those at high risk of witnessing or experiencing opioid overdoses.
 These trainings can be completed in 30-45 minutes.
 Click hereto access this online training.

 ♦ To learn more about the different MO-HOPE trainings, click here.

-♦ After you have reviewed the different trainings offered by MO-HOPE, click here to request a training for your agency or organization!
+♦ After you have reviewed the different trainings offered by MO-HOPE, you can attend or request a training by the options below:

 ♦ To watch brief overviews of naloxone training videos, click here.